tarunmenon95/aws-custom-type-test/docs/README.md

 ### Ref

-When you pass the logical ID of this resource to the intrinsic `Ref` function, Ref returns the Name.
+When you pass the logical ID of this resource to the intrinsic `Ref` function, Ref returns the FunctionArn.

+### Fn::GetAtt

+The `Fn::GetAtt` intrinsic function returns a value for a specified attribute of this type.
+The following are the available attributes and sample return values.

+For more information about using the `Fn::GetAtt` intrinsic function, see [Fn::GetAtt](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference-getatt.html).

+#### FunctionArn

+Function ARN